learnlatex/learnlatex.github.io/ca/more-09.md

 ---
 layout: "lesson"
 lang: "en"
-title: "More on: Cross-referencing"
+title: "Més sobre: Cross-referencing"
 description: "This lesson shows how you can make links of cross-references by loading the hyperref package."
-toc-anchor-text: "More on: Cross-referencing"
+toc-anchor-text: "Més sobre: Cross-referencing"
 ---

 ## Making cross-references into links